karlvr/consistent.js/README.md

 For `<select>` elements that can have multiple options selected, the scope property can be an array.

 Consistent automatically listens to the `change` event on form elements.
-When the `change` event fires, Consistent updates and then applies the scope.
+When the `change` event fires, Consistent updates the scope with that element and then applies the scope.
+Note that the update is just for the element that fired the `change` event, it is not for all of the scope’s DOM nodes as it is if you call `scope.$.update()`.
 You can turn off this behaviour by setting `autoListenToChange` to false in the `options` object, either when the scope is created or when you bind the form elements.

 #### Disabled and Read only